albaranlex/instagram-clone/README.md

 ## Project Summary
 - The project utilizes React JS, which includes, but not limited to, components, props and states.
 The website layout was done with SCSS.
-- The traget of the project is primarily to show how to grap data from a JSON file using the method `map()`.
+- The target of the project is primarily to show how to grab data from a JSON file using the method `map()`.
+- The website is responsive, made possible with the use of `flexbox`.

 ## Available Scripts